itulan/itulan.dk/README.md

 Deployment can be done in two different ways.

-1. Push code to master and GitHub Actions will build and deploy the code to Google Firebase.
+1. Push code to main and GitHub Actions will build and deploy the code to Google Firebase.
 2. Deploy to Google Firebase by running the following command:

 ```bash